-One panelist expressed the view that, while the situation is not critical, some free speech violations raise concerns.
-Another panelist named moral pressure, shaming, and hate speech towards journalists as some of the most serious abuses.
+Romanenko expressed the view that, while the situation is not critical, some free speech violations raise concerns.
+Sydorenko named moral pressure, shaming, and hate speech towards journalists as some of the most serious abuses.

-One Journalist, for example, experienced extreme bullying following several of her reports in 2020.
-Her investigations included the panic sparked in Novi Sandzhary when passengers from China were placed in COVID-19 quarantine isolation, the influence of Russian-managed Telegram-channels on Ukraine's parliament, and illegal online casinos.
-She experienced verbal and written attacks to discredit her, and threats of lawsuits and death on social media and by SMS.
+Journalist Lyubov Velychko, for example, experienced extreme bullying following several of her reports in 2020.15 Her investigations included the panic sparked in Novi Sandzhary when passengers from China were placed in COVID-19 quarantine isolation, the influence of Russianmanaged Telegram-channels on Ukraine's parliament, and illegal online casinos.
+Velychko experienced verbal and written attacks to discredit her, and threats of lawsuits and death on social media and by SMS.
 She complained to police, who refused to open a case at first.
 After a court ordered police to open a case, they failed to launch an investigation.
-Courts are now deliberating over a casino owner's lawsuit, claiming UAH 1 million (\$36,140) in moral damages.
+Courts are now deliberating over a casino owner's lawsuit against Velychko and Mind.ua, claiming UAH 1 million (\$36,140) in moral damages.

-A panelist recalled that social-media bullying pushed a media member to leave Ukraine, although the story that caused it violated professional standards.
-The story accused reputable factchecking group StopFake has links with far-right extremists.
-On August 8, an investigative reporter found a hole in the ceiling of their apartment.
-They said they believed it was preparation for the planting of a bug.
+Zakusylo recalled that socialmedia bullying pushed Zaborona founder Katerina Sergatskova to leave Ukraine, although the story that caused it violated professional standards.
+The story accused reputable fact-checking group StopFake has links with farright extremists.

+On August 8, Mykhailo Tkach, an investigative reporter with Skhemy, found a hole in the ceiling of his apartment.
+He said he believed it was preparation for the planting of a bug.
+Earlier, he had received warnings that his investigative activities had irritated top officials.
+On August 17, unknown attackers set fire to a car owned by Borys Mazur, a Skhemy film crew driver, in a Kyiv suburb.